Can You Claim Disability for “Burnout” or Intense Workplace Stress?March 06, 2021

-If you become unable to work at all due to burnout and disability, you do have options.
+If you become unable to work at all due to stress and burnout and disability, you do have options.
+We got asked all the time, ‘Is stress leave covered by EI?’
 In Canada, you can apply for Employment Insurance (EI) sickness benefits as well as short- and long-term disability insurance.
 There is also CPP disability and workers’ compensation.
-It is important to understand how each of these work in order to claim disability for burnout.
+It is important to understand how each of these works in order to claim disability for burnout.

 Workplace Stress EI Sickness Benefits

-One way that you can get disability for workplace stress is through EI sickness benefits which are temporary disability.
-The federal government pays 55 percent of your salary for 15 weeks if you qualify for EI sickness benefits.
+Another question we get quite often is ‘Can I go on short-term disability for stress?’
+There are many situations in life that can cause us to feel stressed out to the point of not being able to function and handle our day-to-day tasks at our jobs.
+This leads individuals to be in need of short-term disability due to stress.
+One way that you can get disability for workplace stress is through EI sickness benefits which are for temporary disability.
+These benefits cover short-term disability stress leaves in Canada.
+If you apply for a stress disability claim the federal government pays 55 percent of your salary for 15 weeks if you qualify for EI sickness benefits.
 You must have paid into the EI Sickness program recently in deductions from your paycheque.
 If you received a cheque from an employer, the deductions are automatic so you would have paid into the program.

 You can apply through Service Canada online in the comfort of your home.
 Your doctor will need to fill out a form confirming you cannot work for those 15 weeks and your employer must issue a Record of Employment to confirm the leave you take.
 However, if you qualify for short-term disability, you cannot claim both EI Sickness and short-term disability benefits at the same time.